heymustafa02/zapy/README.md

 ### 🟦 Ethereum Integration (NEW)
 **Added by you using Wagmi + Viem**

-AutoFlow now supports ETH transfers:
+Zapy now supports ETH transfers:
 - Send ETH directly from the dashboard
 - Wallet connection using Wagmi
 - Secure & verified transactions